FireSquid6/teleorb/README.md

 # Projects

-- `/game` - Acts as both the game server and the player client
+- `/game` - Acts as both the game server and the player client.
+Built with Godot.
-- `/warden` - Service that handles authentication for all players
+- `/warden` - Service that handles authentication for all players.
+Built with Bun, Typescript, and Elysia.
-- `/gatekeeper` - Service that handles authenticating servers and creating them
+- `/gatekeeper` - Service that handles authenticating servers and creating them.
+Built with Bun, Typescript, and Elysia.

-All deployments are done through [fly.io](https://fly.io)
+Deployments are done on fly.io and digitalocean.

-# Nitpicks for Code Reviews

-- Please use the terms `speed` and `velocity` appropriately when naming variables. `acceleration` could refer to a scalar or vector quantity.
-- Start private methods and variables (those only meant to be internal) with an underscore or make them a single character long
-- Don't explain _what_ the code is doing in comments, explain _why_ the code is doing

 # Versioning

-Semver doesn't really make sense for a game that doesn't expose a public interface.
-We use a custom versioning system.
+Teleorb uses its own versioning system since semver doesn't make much sense for a project like this.
+Versions across all projects are syncrhonized (even if a release doesn't actually change that project) and it is assumed that versions in all projects must be the same for the system to work properly.

 Versions look like the following: